EventStore/es-gencert-cli/README.md

 docker run --rm -i eventstore/es-gencert-cli <command> <options>
 ```

-One useful scenarion is to use the tool inside the Docker Compose file to generate all the necessary certificates before starting cluster nodes.
+One useful scenario is to use the tool inside the Docker Compose file to generate all the necessary certificates before starting cluster nodes.
 You can find an [example](https://github.com/EventStore/EventStore/blob/master/docker-compose.yml) in the EventStoreDB repository.

 ### Examples